Phantas0s/Phantas0s/README.md

 ## Self study

 * 🎊 [The Playground](https://github.com/Phantas0s/playground) - Experiments and exercises.
-* 🎋[The Alexandria Library Excerpt](https://github.com/Phantas0s/alexandria-library) - The 200+ mindmaps I've created for capturing the knowledge I want to review from time to time.
+* 🎋[The Alexandria Library](https://github.com/Phantas0s/alexandria-library) - The 200+ mindmaps I've created for capturing the knowledge I want to review from time to time.

 ## Games